-OsgoodePD's exclusive contract drafting programs, designed and delivered by Ken Adams - the leading authority in contract drafting - will provide legal professionals, contract managers and contract drafters, with a comprehensive and disciplined approach to contract drafting.
+OsgoodePD's exclusive contract drafting programs, designed and delivered by Ken Adams - the leading authority in contract drafting - will provide contract drafters, whether junior or more experienced, with a comprehensive and disciplined approach to contract drafting.

-Drafting Clearer Contracts, A Comprehensive and Disciplined Approach to Drafting Agreements, the focus is not on what to include in a contract, but how to express it clearly and effectively.
-Ken Adams has developed a thoughtful and rigorous curriculum that will benefit all, whether junior or more experienced.
+Drafting Clearer Contracts: A Comprehensive and Disciplined Approach to Drafting Agreements

+The focus is not on what to include in a contract, but how to express it clearly and effectively.

-Whether you choose to attend in-person OR online, using common contract language and provisions, Ken will discuss the flaws in many standard contract provisions and recommend alternatives that are more concise and less prone to confusion.
+Whether you choose to attend in-person OR online, using common contract language and provisions, Ken Adams will discuss the flaws in many standard contract provisions and recommend alternatives that are more concise and less prone to confusion.

 Designed to meet your needs, you can choose to take one, several or all of the webinar sessions.
-Special series pricing provides the most value, and sessions are spread out to allow you to participate with minimal incursion on other commitments.
+Special series pricing provides the most value.
 Plus - if you miss the live session, you have access to the program on demand for up to 60 days after the program date.

 BONUS!
-For those attending in-person or who have purchased the complete series, course materials include a copy of Ken Adam's book, A Manual of Style for Contract Drafting (3rd Edition), one of the ABA's best-sellers.
+For those attending in-person or who have purchased the complete series, course materials include a copy of Ken Adam's book, A Manual of Style for Contract Drafting (4th edition), one of the ABA's best-sellers.
 It's the only book of its kind, and has become a valued resource to the legal profession.